What is CBD?

 Organic Ideal CBD is solvent free.

-Extra Strength Ideal CBD and the softgels use a food grade, Kosher alcohol as a solvent in the extraction process.
+Our Seriously Delicious CBD and our our non-organic Ideal CBD tinctures and softgels use a food grade, Kosher alcohol as a solvent in the extraction process.
 Ethanol/alcohol is the most historically used method for cannabis/hemp extracts.
 It is third-party lab tested and a clean extraction method that allows for optimal retention of terpenes and other sensitive compounds.

 Our products are extracted using two different methods: CO2 for our Organic Ideal CBD hemp oil and organic food grade, Kosher alcohol for our Extra Strength Ideal CBD hemp oil.
 Our ethanol comes from organic sugar cane, not corn.